Hotpirsch/digipass/docs/generate-pass-documentation.md

 ## Overview

+The digital membership pass system consists of two main components:

-The `generate-pass.py` script is a Python utility that generates QR code-based digital membership passes for club members.
-It creates visually appealing QR codes with embedded logos and member information that can be used for digital verification systems.
+1. **`generate-pass.py`**: A Python utility that generates QR code-based digital membership passes for club members.
+It creates visually appealing QR codes with embedded logos and member information.

+2. **`azure-mailtest.py`**: An automated email distribution system that generates and sends personalized QR code passes directly to members via Microsoft Graph API (Azure).

 ## Purpose

-This script is designed to create digital membership passes that:
+This system is designed to create and distribute digital membership passes that:
 - Generate QR codes containing secure URLs with member hash values
 - Include the club logo embedded within the QR code
 - Display member names below the QR code
 - Save individual pass images for distribution to members
+- Automatically send personalized passes via email to all members
+- Provide secure membership verification through hash-based URLs

 ## Features